National Agricultural Literacy Curriculum Matrix

 - When you’ve finished reading the book, direct students to do a two-minute “turn and talk” with the person next to them.
 They should discuss what they think was Washington’s most important accomplishment, and what personal characteristics made him so successful.

-- Next guide the class in a discussion about Washington’s accomplishments and characteristics.
-Help students to extend their thinking by challenging them to identify why each accomplishment was important and what consequences could have occurred had Washington failed.
+- Guide the class in a discussion about Washington’s accomplishments and characteristics.
+Help students extend their thinking by challenging them to identify why each accomplishment was important and what consequences could have occurred had Washington failed.
 Aid them in making connections between characteristics and accomplishments.